 Time to Forage

 During our visit, we had time to chat with some of the locals, who wandered in.
-Inspire Cafe is located in an area that has seen tremendous interest for revitalization.
-It has transformed from a manufacturing hub of the early 20th century, to its present day status as an upscale industrial chic neighborhood.
+Inspire Cafe is located in an area that has seen tremendous interest in revitalization.
+It has transformed from a manufacturing hub of the early 20th century to its present-day status as an upscale industrial-chic neighborhood.
 Like many of the downtown regions we have experienced around North America, there is a buzz of positive activity.
-This creates a festive mood that can be extremely contagious with the local life.
+This creates a festive mood that can be extremely contagious with local life.
 It certainly had us smiling.
 Now it’s time for you to explore this area for yourself.